Do I require a Schengen visa to travel to Malta?

 Students coming from countries listed in the link below require a Schengen Visa to travel to Malta:

-If I require a Visa to travel to Malta, how do I apply?
+If I require a Visa to travel to Malta, where do I apply?

 Together with your Visa application you must present a copy of the Letter of Acceptance.
 This is sent to you by the school upon confirming your enrolment as a student at GSE.